Extreme Clay Soil - Plants for extreme clay

-The good news is that grass will grow on the most unpromising of soils, though could always do with a little help.
-If you're going to lay turf, then a ton or two of topsoil will help tremendously, expect to pay about £25-£30 a ton, not a lot more to the cost if some-one is going to do the job for you.
+A. The good news is that grass will grow on the most unpromising of soils, though could always do with a little help.
+If you're going to lay turf, then a ton or two of topsoil will help tremendously, it won't add much more % to the total cost especially if you are going to pay some-one to do the job for you.

 You could just lay the turf directly on what you have (it comes rooted in about an inch of soil anyway) and it will more likely than not be ok (how is the grass in neighbouring gardens doing?).
 If I were starting from scratch though as it sounds that you are, then your "obvious" answer is the one to go for.
-If you're going to do it yourself, a ton or so of topsoil is not so bad to shift in reality as it is in prospect.
+Even if you're going to do it yourself, a ton or so of topsoil is not so bad to shift with a wheelbarrow in reality as it is in prospect.

 One of my neighbours dug out all of the clay and replaced it with topsoil and put in drainage to the main drains (but they are at the end of the terrace with easy access and a back gate.
-The other dug a big hole (2'*3'*2') and filled it with pea shingle.
+The other dug a big hole (2' x 3' x 2') and filled it with pea shingle.
 I can't help thinking that the reason mine is so bad is because the sump hole is next to my fence!
 What can I do?

 A. Not an easy problem to solve.
 If you want to deal with it properly then you aught to call in a drainage expert who could assess the site at first hand and suggest a solution, probably involving pipes set beneath the soil leading to a soak away at the end of your garden.
 If you want a cheaper answer however it's going to entail a lot of work.
 It's difficult to advise not seeing the garden directly.
 My first approach would be in penetrating the clay layer to the chalk and flints underneath, a soak away like your neighbours may help or a series of mini-soak aways.
 Dig a couple of holes about 12" in diameter (about 6 ft apart) down to the chalk layer and fill the hole with shingle apart from the top few inches where you can replace topsoil.
 See if this has an effect and then extend if it appears to work.